Learn everything you need to know about the turn card in poker, including some essential strategy tips to improve your game.

 It’s unclear where the name of this betting street comes from.
 However, some poker players believe that it might be because it’s where a hand can really “turn.”
 A player hitting their draw, for instance, swinging the balance of power in their favor and away from their opponent.

 The turn is the penultimate poker betting round, so it needs a lot of careful consideration.
-You need to think like a poker pro and plan ahead if you want to make the most out of your hand.
+You need to think like a pro poker player and plan ahead if you want to make the most out of your hand.

 Other Poker Streets